LolitaDias/Web-Scraping-NASA-Mars-Mission-Analysis/README.md

 * Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.
 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)